akka/akka/akka-docs/rst/scala/remoting.rst

 SSL
 ---

-SSL can be used for the remote transport by activating the ``akka.remote.netty.ssl`` configuration section.
-See description of the settings in the :ref:`remoting-scala-configuration`.
+SSL can be used as the remote transport by adding ``akka.remote.netty.ssl`` to the ``enabled-transport`` configuration section.
+See a description of the settings in the :ref:`remoting-scala-configuration` section.

 The SSL support is implemented with Java Secure Socket Extension, please consult the offical `Java Secure Socket Extension documentation <http://docs.oracle.com/javase/7/docs/technotes/guides/security/jsse/JSSERefGuide.html>`_